 8. Identify the important cause-and-effect relationships between human activities and resources, ecosystems, and human communities.

-The cause and effect relationship of fishing and regulatory actions for black sea bass is shown in Table 6.1.
-The analysis that evaluates the potential cause-and-effect relationships between the various alternatives and right whale risk can be found in Appendix N.
+The cause and effect relationship of fishing and regulatory actions for the species affected by this amendment is shown in Table 6.1.